jeffreyrogers/AtomicWrite/README.md

 than it appears because most filesystems do not provide the guarantees we would need to write similar code that works for large files.
-If you control the systems your application runs on your best bet is to use a filesystem that provide the guarantees you need.
+If you control the systems your application runs on your best bet is to use a filesystem that provides the guarantees you need.

 ## Why AtomicWrite Throws Exceptions